eclipse-archived/ceylon-lang.org/documentation/1.3/tour/classes.md

 [no protected]: #{page.doc_root}/faq/language-design/#no_protected_modifier

+## Class attributes

+An _attribute_ is a member of a class that represents state.
+Very often, particularly in the very important case of an immutable class, the state of a class is derived from the arguments used to instantiate a class.
+Therefore, there is a close relationship between class parameters and attributes.

-## Exposing parameters as attributes
+### Exposing parameters as attributes

-If we want to expose the `angle` and `radius` of our `Polar` coordinate to other code, we need to define attributes of the class.
+If we want to expose the `angle` and `radius` of our `Polar` coordinate to other code, we'll need to define attributes of the class.
 It's very common to assign parameters of a class directly to a `shared` attribute of the class, so Ceylon provides a streamlined syntax for this.